 Get word out!
 Print out a letter-size color poster for posting in your neighborhood.

 Who we are.
 The Northwest Mushroomers Association has promoted the understanding and appreciation of mushrooms since 1989, furthering the study of fungi, their identification, natural history, ecology and conservation.
 We serve mushroom enthusiasts in northwest Washington State, including Whatcom, Skagit, and Island Counties.

 What we do.
 Northwest Mushroomers meet the second Thursdays of each month during spring and fall to explore the amazing world of fungi.
 At our member meetings you’ll enjoy excellent guest speakers on intriguing topics, as well as hands-on identification of local mushroom specimens.

 Every October we sponsor a Wild Mushroom Show celebrating Northwest mushrooms and their natural habits and habitats.
-Each fall Northwest Mushroomers Association also teaches a members-only mushroom identification class.
+Each fall Northwest Mushroomers Association also teaches a mushroom identification class.
 Each spring we sponsor a Survivors Banquet in Bellingham and a Morel Madness outing near Lake Wenatchee.

 Join us!
 With membership, the whole family can join in group forays, with details sent to members by email.
-At these forays, we head out together to local habitats to hunt for mushrooms.
+At these forays, we head out together to local haunts to hunt for mushrooms.
 Our more experienced members share their knowledge of mushroom identification, habitat, and habits with those new to the study of fungi.

 On that note, an excellent resource to help you learn to identify your finds is MatchMaker Version 2.2, now available for Mac users as well – sweet!